 · Author and coauthor reports, papers, and research articles for peer-reviewed journals.

-Doctorate in health-related field such as social sciences, health services research, epidemiology, or public health, and at least 7 years’ experience in health research required.
+Doctorate in health-related field such as social sciences, health services research, epidemiology, or public health preferred.
+At least 7 years’ related experience in health research required.
+Experience in federal grant-writing and administration, supervising staff, authoring peer-reviewed publications, and execution of multi-site, collaborative research is essential.
 Background in pediatrics and practice-based research preferred.
-Experience in administration and execution of multi-site, collaborative research is essential, as well as grant-writing and administration, supervising staff, and authorship of peer-reviewed publications.

 The ideal candidate will have a passion for research and improving health and health care, and a willingness to work collaboratively with physicians and other professionals.
 The position is a rare opportunity for candidates with excellent research leadership, managerial, analytic and communication skills.
 Some travel required.